JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 ---
 ## A week of mixed fortunes for developer

 Shopping centre owner and developer Delancey seemed to have finally secured approval of the redevelopment of the Elephant shoping centre, when last Monday Mayor Sadiq Khan [declined to intervene](https://www.docdroid.net/njfeOJz/3654.pdf#page=23) in the decision.
-In doing so he joine Southwark Council in defying the written objections from seven local ward & constituency level Labour parties[^ 1], two London Assembly members and over a thousand formal objections submitted by local people against [Delancey's disastrous redevelopment of the Elephant & Castle shopping centre](http://35percent.org/shopping-centre).
+In doing so he followed Southwark Council in defying written objections from seven local ward & constituency level Labour parties[^ 1], two London Assembly members and over a thousand formal objections submitted by local people against [Delancey's disastrous redevelopment of the Elephant & Castle shopping centre](http://35percent.org/shopping-centre).

 Come Tuesday, though, Delancey failed to secure planning approval for a vital condition of the shopping centre scheme, when planning sub-committee B deferred a decision on Castle Square, the temporary relocation facility for displaced traders.
 Delancey must get this approval, before it can go any further with the shopping centre redevelopment.